Soul-Collector/soul-collector.github.io/_posts/2023-09-27-understanding-reverse-polarity-circuits.md

 *Source: GPT3.5*

-## Designing a reverse polarity protection circuit
+## How to designing a reverse polarity protection circuit?

 Before we dive into designing the actual reverse polarity protection circuit, it is important to have an overview on the application that the circuit will be designed for to be able to select the corresponding components.
 Below is a list of parameters of the components, which will be used to design the reverse polarity protection circuit, to bear in mind.